katsew/tfighter/README.md

 # About

-This is a electron shooting game.
+This is a browser based shooting game.
 Turtle fighter fight against the moss ball.

 # How to play